//this is the mailchimp popup form //ShareThis code for sharing images

 To evaluate how clear your focus is with your employees, consider the following questions:

-• Could all of your employees indicate (with 100% accuracy) what big, hairy, audacious goal your organization is working toward if asked?
+• Could all of your employees indicate (with 100% accuracy) what big, hairy, audacious goal your organization is working toward, if asked?
 For example, helping people control their future, improving the earth for future generations, making the world’s best _____, or something else?

 • Do internal–and possibly external–communications reiterate the focus/goal and supporting actions at every turn?

-• Do all individuals across your organization know how they personally have a role in supporting the goal?
+• Do all individuals across your organization know how they have a role in supporting the goal?
 Can they take personal satisfaction in the organization’s success, knowing their contribution to it?

 It’s hard to imagine an organization with a clear focus, collaborative approach, community feel, autonomy support, and opportunities for mastery achieving anything other than great things.